zkotti/fun-in-lockdown/guide.md

 |Προς τ'άστρα| Science| Παύλος Καστανάς| Public| 9/10|  [Link](https://www.public.gr/product/books/greek-books/natural-science/popular-science/pros-t-astra/prod12560011pp/?gclid=Cj0KCQjwjPaCBhDkARIsAISZN7SI5pPnqJ68ac1tcRHg9hRMr2VHwHRsfXB6iRGCm2eAJV3lH2N346YaAglmEALw_wcB "Προς τ'άστρα")
 |Big Bang| Science| Simon Singh| Public |10/10| [Link](https://www.public.gr/product/big-bang/prod249173/?gclid=Cj0KCQjwjPaCBhDkARIsAISZN7TMTFMAJATZov3gBLTDVN6wgpI6tKZy6OQ21KzfgbF-3-QXS1BHDiYaArXoEALw_wcB "Big Bang")

+Public Domain Books

+The public domain consists of all the creative work to which no exclusive intellectual property rights apply.
+Those rights may have expired,been forfeited, expressly waived, or may be inapplicable.
+So, a public-domain book is a book with no copyright, a book that was created without a license, or a book where its copyrights expired or have been forfeited.

+In most countries the term of protection of copyright expires on the first day of January, 70 years after the death of the latest living author.
+The longest copyright term is in Mexico, which has life plus 100 years for all deaths since July 1928.
+A notable exception is the United States, where every book and tale published prior to 1926 is in the public domain; American copyrights last for 95 years for books originally published between 1925 and 1978 if the copyright was properly registered and maintained.For example: the works of Jane Austen, Lewis Carroll, Machado de Assis, Olavo Bilac and Edgar Allan Poe are in the public domain worldwide as they all died over 100 years ago.

+Project Gutenberg makes tens of thousands of public domain books available online as ebooks.

 ---